ptr727/PlexCleaner/README.md

 ### Linux

 - Automatic downloading of Linux 3rd party tools are not supported, consider using the [Docker](#docker) build instead.
-- Manually install the 3rd party tools, e.g. following steps similar to the [Docker](./Docker/Dockerfile) file commands.
+- Manually install the 3rd party tools, e.g. following steps similar to the [Docker](./Docker) file commands.
-- Download [PlexCleaner](https://github.com/ptr727/PlexCleaner/releases/latest) and extract the pre-compiled binaries.
+- Download [PlexCleaner](https://github.com/ptr727/PlexCleaner/releases/latest) and extract the pre-compiled binaries matching your platform.
 - Or compile from [code](https://github.com/ptr727/PlexCleaner.git) using the [.NET SDK](https://docs.microsoft.com/en-us/dotnet/core/install/linux).
 - Create a default JSON settings file using the `defaultsettings` command:
   - `./PlexCleaner defaultsettings --settingsfile PlexCleaner.json`